saruman9/android_fuzzing_pres/slides.typ

 #slideh[=== Superpack][
   Android app compression, which combines compiler analysis with data compression.

-  See #link("https://engineering.fb.com/2021/09/13/core-data/superpack/")[Superpack: Pushing the limits of compression in Facebook’s mobile apps] by Sapan Bhatia from Facebook.
+  See _Superpack: Pushing the limits of compression in Facebook’s mobile apps_ #footnote[https://engineering.fb.com/2021/09/13/core-data/superpack/] by Sapan Bhatia from Facebook.
 ]

-#slideh[==== Resolving][
+#slideh[][
+  Solutions:
-  + Reverse engineering and developing
+  - Reverse engineering and developing
-  + Reverse engineering and developing a wrapper (calling functions from a shared library in an emulator)
+  - Reverse engineering and developing a wrapper (calling functions from a shared library in an emulator)
-  + Decompression in an emulator/Docker
+  - #only(2)[#set text(0.7em); #emoji.checkmark.box] Decompression in an emulator/Docker
 ]

+#slideh[== Attack Vectors & Components][
+  - Java part
+  - Many open-source components
+  - `libwhatsapp.so`
+    - Statically linked
+    - More and more Rust
+]

+#slideh[][
+  After a long CFG/DFG analysis...

+  - MP4 checking (incoming messages), converting (outgoing messages)
+  - GIF checking
+  - WEBP parsing (stickers)
+  - `libmagi` (MIME type identification)
+  - VoIP (PJSIP project #footnote[https://github.com/pjsip/pjproject])
+]

 #centered-slide[== Fuzzing]

 #slideh[=== AFL++ + Frida][
-  - Not as hard to build for Android as I expected #footnote[#link("https://github.com/saruman9/AFLplusplus/tree/android")[Repository] for building AFL++ under Android]
+  - Not as hard to build for Android as I expected #footnote[https://github.com/saruman9/AFLplusplus/tree/android]
   - Perfect for those who prefer C++
-  - Not as flexible (_sic!_) as LibAFL, but rich in functionality ]
+  - Not as flexible as LibAFL, but rich in functionality ]

 #centered-slide[=== LibAFL + Frida]